 The Edible Landscape Project (ELP), a Westport-based community growing initiative, was formed in 2012.
 Our main purpose is to promote LOCAL FOOD SECURITY through the medium of practical, community, educational workshops where local people learn how, why, where and when to plant local and/or heritage edible fruit and nut trees and shrubs.
 Our workshops focus on sustainable land management practices and include techniques on how to manage your soil, water and energy usage as sustainably as possible.
 We also look at the area of carbon food miles and what we as a community can do to lower them.
 Benefits to the community from such workshops tend to include increased community spirit as young and old come together to plant trees locally, as well as a corresponding mental and physical health boost for all those involved.

-Our Projects to date have included fruit tree pruning, grafting and planting workshops as well as working with willow and creating forest gardens.
+Our Projects have included several fruit tree pruning, grafting and planting workshops, working with willow and creating forest gardens.
 We have planted on sites along Westport Town Greenway, the Great Western Greenway (GWG) and in Westport town itself.
-These are public spaces so the fruits of the trees and shrubs will be available for everyone to enjoy in the years to come.
+These are public spaces so the fruits of the trees and shrubs will be available for everyone to enjoy in years to come.
 Although the majority of our workshops are attended by adults, we have also run several workshops with local Westport schoolchildren and more recently with children in Dublin Zoo.
-ELP workshop costs are kept deliberately low with the result that a large cross section of the local community have already attended workshops.
+ELP workshop costs are kept deliberately low so that anyone who wishes to can attend.